someshrathore27/Random-Password-Generator/README.md

 # Random-Password-Generator
-Its a basic random passwrod generator which uses html , css and js in it
+Its a basic random password generator which uses html , css and js in it